About this website... (written 2015)

 Whilst mosquitoes are a nuisance - although they could infect them with maleria, and rats are a concern, Mao is more worried about poisonous snakes or scorpions entering the house when they are asleep!

-PLEASE click on the 'PHOTOS' button on the menu above for pictures of their home life
+PLEASE click on the 'PHOTOS2014' button on the menu above for pictures of their home life

 Progress made (written end 2016)